Chart Color Schemes

 Infrastructure

-Clifton Springs has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Clifton Springs has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 24 projects likely to impact the area.
-Notable projects include Belgrove Estate, Duke 3222, Bellarine Views Estate, and Drysdale Bypass Road Project.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 24 projects expected to impact the region.
+Notable initiatives include Belgrove Estate, Duke 3222, Bellarine Views Estate, and Drysdale Bypass Road Project.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.